ejp-rd-vp/vp-api-specs/README.md

         <td rowspan="4"><b>Resource Types</b></td>
         <td rowspan="4">rdf:type</td>
         <td rowspan="4">Alphanumerical</td>
-        <td rowspan="4">A single value or ana array of values representing a resource type of the resource.
+        <td rowspan="4">A single value or an array of values representing a resource type of the resource.
 It must be one of the types defined in EJP Resource Metadata Schema</td>
         <td rowspan="4">=</td>
         <td>ejprd:PatientRegistry</td>
     </tr>